-Sri Lanka's Rajapaksa in close fight for president, early vote count shows
+Sri Lanka's Rajapaksa in the lead in presidential election

-COLOMBO (Reuters) - Sri Lanka’s former wartime defence chief Gotabaya Rajapaksa was locked in a close fight with his main rival in a presidential election months after deadly militant attacks in the island, early results showed on Sunday.
+COLOMBO (Reuters) - Sri Lanka’s former wartime defence chief Gotabaya Rajapaksa established a lead over his main rival in a presidential election months after deadly militant attacks in the island, early results showed on Sunday.

 Millions of Sri Lankans voted on Saturday to elect a new president to lead the country out of its deepest economic slump in over 15 years, following Easter Sunday suicide bombings that sapped investor confidence and hurt its tourism sector.